 If you look at the whole business sector, you will find lots of upcoming companies, businesses, and startups are stepping into the eCommerce market.

 However, to sell products to the retail customers, they need to have a supplier, and this is where the B2B eCommerce is going to play the biggest role.
 Websites like Alibaba is already in this space and growing rapidly since the beginning.
 But apart from Alibaba, it is also believed that we are going to see more and more B2B giants stepping into the world of eCommerce.
-According to experts, it’s sales are projected to significantly exceed $17 trillion by the end of 2025.
+Businesses looking to capitalize on this growth often require robust platforms like Magento or BigCommerce to manage their B2B operations effectively.
+According to experts, global B2B eCommerce sales are expected to reach tens of trillions of dollars annually by the end of 2025.

 Custom Retail Experiences